igoricaa/platforma/README.md

 3. Set up environment variables:
    - Copy `.env.local.example` to `.env.local`
-   - Fill in your MongoDB, Clerk, and Stripe credentials
+   - Fill in your PostgreSQL, Better Auth, and Stripe credentials

 4. Run the development server:
    ```bash